patrickarlt/custom-element-decorators/README.md

 You can access all of your `@attribute` declarations as plain properties with custom getters and setter just like regular HTML elements.
 This makes property binding in frameworks like Aurelia easier.

-Since there are no Boolean attributes in HTML (all attributes are strings) the following strings are considered `false`:
+Since there are no boolean attributes in HTML (all attributes are strings) the following strings are considered `false`:

 * `'false'`
 * `'undefined'`